More on Accessible PDF

 • Accessible PDF

-An Accessible PDF (Portable Document Format) is designed to be usable by people with various disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities.
-Below are the key characteristics ...
+Accessible PDF Accessible PDFs are designed to ensure usability by individuals with a wide range of disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities.
+While PDF formats maintain ...

 • PDF/UA